tomjoht/tomjoht.github.io/_posts/2017/3/2017-03-06-adobe-framemaker-2017-doc-time-and-tools.md

 Additionally, you can automatically merge your CSS files into a single file to improve the loading times in the responsive HTML5 output.

-FrameMaker 2017 also integrates with the [Adobe Experience Manager][14], which is Adobe's DITA CCMS.
+FrameMaker 2017 also integrates with the <a rel="nofollow" href="https://docs.adobe.com/content/docs/en/aem/6-2.html">Adobe Experience Manager</a>, which is Adobe's DITA CCMS.
 This allows teams with CCMS needs to scale up their solution.

 To learn more about these new features, check out these other articles:

-* [2017 Release of FrameMaker][13], by Abishek Jain
+* <a rel="nofollow" href="http://blogs.adobe.com/techcomm/2017/01/2017-release-of-framemaker.html">2017 Release of FrameMaker</a>, by Abishek Jain
 * [Adobe Tech Comm Suite 2017 is better than ever!][7], by Danielle Villegas
 * [Review: FrameMaker (2017 Release)][8], by Matt Sullivan
 * [FrameMaker 2017 and MS Word 2016 Feature Comparison][9], from douwriteright.com